 - The limitation of Apache Nifi is related to what is its advantage.
 The only drag-and-drop feature limits the ability to scale and provide robustness when integrating it with other components and tools.
 In contrast, in the case of Apache Spark, the primary limitation comes with using extensive commodity hardware, and managing them becomes a tedious task at times.
 The other reported restriction comes along with its streaming capabilities related to Discretized Stream and Windowed or batch stream, where the transformation of RDDs to Data frames and Data Sets provides a cause for instability at times.

 Apache Nifi vs Apache Spark Comparision Table

 |Basis of Comparison

-|What is provided||It provides a graphical user interface like a format for system configuration and monitoring data flows.||Large-scale data processing framework is provided with approximately zero latency at the cost of cheap commodity hardware.
+|A large-scale data processing framework is provided with approximately zero latency at the cost of cheap commodity hardware.

 |A well-defined cluster arrangement is required to have a managed environment as an incorrect configuration.

 |Achieving Stability is difficult as a spark is always dependent upon the streamflow.

 |A very convenient and stable framework when it comes to big data.
-The efficiency is automatically increased when the tasks related to batch and stream processing is executed.|
+The efficiency is automatically increased when the tasks related to batch and stream processing are executed.

 |Apache Flume could be well used as far as data ingestion is concerned.
-The only drawback with Flume is lack of graphical visualizations and end to end system processing.
+The only drawback with Flume is the lack of graphical visualizations and end-to-end system processing.

-|Limitation for Spark comes in terms of Stability in terms of API as transitioning from RDDs to Data Frames to Data Sets often becomes a complicated task.
+|Limitation for Spark comes in terms of Stability in terms of API, as transitioning from RDDs to Data Frames to Data Sets often becomes a complicated task.